!Creation Date: 09/15/22> <!Author: Arizona Legislative Council> <!Typist: dbupdate>

-D. In addition to any other criminal or civil remedy, if a person violates subsection A or B of this section as part of a pattern of violations that involve a total of one hundred thousand dollars or more in any twelve month period, the person is subject to forfeiture of substitute assets in an amount that is three times the amount that was involved in the pattern, including conduct that occurred before and after the twelve month period.
+D. In addition to any other criminal or civil remedy, if a person violates subsection A or B of this section as part of a pattern of violations that involve a total of $100,000 or more in any twelve-month period, the person is subject to forfeiture of substitute assets in an amount that is three times the amount that was involved in the pattern, including conduct that occurred before and after the twelve-month period.

 E. Money laundering in the third degree is a class 6 felony.
 Money laundering in the second degree is a class 3 felony.
 Money laundering in the first degree is a class 2 felony.

-1. The following terms have the same meaning prescribed in section 6-1201:
+1. The following terms have the same meanings prescribed in section 6-1241:

 (a) "Authorized delegate".

-2. The following terms have the same meaning prescribed in section 13-2001:
+2. The following terms have the same meanings prescribed in section 13-2001: